︎︎︎home

 2015–2019

-This is the result of a series of conversations that took place between 2015 and 2019 on the representative Finnish novel Vieras Mies Tuli Taloon.
-The talks involved three women: Aino, who was living in Bogotá at the time, Marleen who lived in Helsinki, and I (I moved from Bogotá to Porto during this period).
+This is the result of a series of conversations on the Finnish novel Vieras Mies Tuli Taloon.
+It involved three women: Aino, Marleen, and I.

 Aino and Marleen are native Finnish speakers, and the videos mainly show them reading, translating, and narrating the novel for me, in a generous effort of transliteration across three different time zones and three different languages.